praveek/aepsdk-ui-ios/Documentation/Sources/getting-started.md

 make archive
 ```

 This will generate an XCFramework under the `build` folder.
-Drag and drop `AEPNotificationContent.xcframework` to your app target.
+Drag and drop `AEPNotificationContent.xcframework` to your app's Notification Content extension target.

-### Do stuff in your extension
+### Configure your Notification Content extension

+With the `AEPNotificationContent` package now available in your application, you need to [configure your notification content extension](./configure-extension.md) to use it.